 If you’ve had a look to see what services might be available and you want to know more about how to apply and what’s involved in the assessment process, this section is for you.

 The first stage is to find out if you are eligible for subsidised aged care.
 This involves a two-part assessment process that understands your needs and what services could help you.
-It starts with a simple phone call followed by an in-person assessment.
+It starts with a simple eligibility check which you can do online or over the phone followed by an in-person assessment.

-The first step to access government-funded aged care services is to call My Aged Care.
-Our friendly and knowledgeable contact centre staff will talk with you about your needs and if you need a face-to-face assessment.
+The first step to access government-funded aged care services is to check your eligibility for an assessment.
+You can do this online, or you can call our friendly and knowledgeable contact centre staff to talk about your needs on 1800 200 422.

-After your call to My Aged Care, you may be referred for a face-to-face assessment.
+If your application is successful, you will be referred for an assessment.
 Assessments are done in person, at your own home.

 Your previous assessment would have been based on the needs that you had at that time.
 However, circumstances can change.